Own and register it in a Ltd company

 Display a disabled blue badge from inside the car

-Its under £1,350, use it in your work trade or study
+If it's under £1,350 and used in your work, trade or study

 The bailiff can only take control of goods belonging to the debtor.
 Goods belonging to a Ltd company are not yours.